OfficeDev/office-ui-fabric-core/ghdocs/TUTORIAL.md

 ## Step 4 – Using Fabric components

 Fabric includes a responsive grid system, similar to those seen in other UI toolkits, that we will use for our TodoBar section.
-Let’s add the following HTML inside  `<div class="TodoBar"></div>`:
+Let's add the following HTML inside  `<div class="TodoBar"></div>`:

 ```html
 <div class="ms-Grid">